empathy-mp3/ENDLESS-TOWERS/PASTE.md

 `send out 2 major and minor shop items` (5 cost, 4 hour) ~ 2 in stock
 `obtain 2 Vault Keys` (5 cost, 4 hour) ~ 2 in stock
 `send out 7 filler items and 2 traps` (3 cost) ~ 3 in stock
-`replenish half (rounded down) of missing lives` (4 cost, 8 hours) ~ 1 in stock `open two vault lockers with unknown contents` (3 cost) ~ 2 in stock `one random slot does not lower the amount of lives when they send a death` (6 cost) ~ 1 in stock `a specific enemy of your choice does not lower the amount of lives when it is the cause of death` (2 cost) ~ 1 in stock `upon the run ending, instead it continues with half (rounded down) of max lives` (22 cost) ~ 1 in stock `1% hint cost` (9 cost) ~ 1 in stock
+`replenish half (rounded down) of missing lives` (6 cost, 8 hours) ~ 1 in stock `open two vault lockers with unknown contents` (3 cost) ~ 2 in stock `one random slot does not lower the amount of lives when they send a death` (6 cost) ~ 1 in stock `a specific enemy of your choice does not lower the amount of lives when it is the cause of death` (3 cost) ~ 1 in stock `upon the run ending, instead it continues with half (rounded down) of max lives` (22 cost) ~ 1 in stock `1% hint cost` (9 cost) ~ 1 in stock

 # the shop (day )

-the 4/4 major/minor items have made their return! some items will have an amount of hours listed next to the item, meaning it will take effect that amount of time after it is purchased. all items are permanent, unless specified otherwise, and all temporary items last for only the current run, unless specified otherwise. if the run ends before a temporary item takes effect, it will never take effect.
+some items will have an amount of hours listed next to the item, meaning it will take effect that amount of time after it is purchased. all items are permanent, unless specified otherwise, and all temporary items last for only the current run, unless specified otherwise. if the run ends before a temporary item takes effect, it will never take effect.